 Boiling: This process refers to cooking food in boiling water and allowing quick vaporization of the liquid.
 It can be the first or the only step of the cooking process.
 Boiled rice, boiled and mashed potatoes, boiled vegetables, etc. are all part of this section.

-Poaching: This involves gently cooking the food in liquid (which can be milk, stock or wine) below the boiling point.
+Poaching: This involves gently cooking the food in liquid (which can be milk or stock) below the boiling point.
 Examples of such dishes include poached pears, masala tea poached chicken and poached salmon with cucumber raita.

 Roasting: Used for bringing out the flavour by caramelizing the surface of the meat or vegetable, this process refers to cooking the food on a rack, an open flame or in an oven and often used for cooking big chunks/ whole pieces of meat.
 The roasted varieties include Indian spice roasted cauliflower, tandoori chicken, shiro, etc.